robbarry/data-challenge/README.md

 ## Question 5

 Download the file called [manyfiles.zip](data/manyfiles.zip?raw=true) from this repository and extract it on your local machine.
-Inside are a sequence of files, each of which contains a number.
-Iterate through all these files and add up the numbers they contain.
-What is the total?
+Inside are a large number of files, each of which contains a number.
+Tally up all the numbers: What is the total?

 ## Question 6 (Extra Credit!)